syntropy-cc/syntropy-cooperative-grid/rules/documentation.rules.md

    - ❌ "As everyone knows..."
    - ✅ "This component handles..."

+5. **Never ignore theoretical foundations in LEARN.md**
+   - ❌ Only practical examples
+   - ✅ Connect to CS theory and learning science

 ## Quick Reference Card for LLMs

 ### Document Purpose in One Line